signalfx/enhanced-rds-monitoring/README.md

 ### 4. Create and configure the Lambda function
 From the Lambda creation screen, make sure you have selected `Build from scratch`.
 Select a name for your function.
-For `Runtime` select `Python2.7`.
+For `Runtime` select `Python3.8` (although `Python3.6` and `Python3.7` are also supported).
 For the execution role, either select the role you wish to use or select `Create from Template` and add KMS decrypt permissions if need be.
 You will also need to choose a name for the role.

 For subsequent tabs, follow the instructions below.

 #### Designer
 The only thing to be done here is set up the trigger from CloudWatch Logs.